“I fight a lot of battles in my life and it’s just fighting against the odds.”–Serena Williams

 Megan A. Speight, M.S. is a public relations and communications professional with over 5 years’ experience in the industry.
 She has worked in both the nonprofit and for-profit sectors working for organizations such as Comcast, the Franklin Institute and the National Constitution Center.
 In her current role as Communications Coordinator at Maternity Care Coalition, Ms. Speight focuses her efforts on developing and implementing public relations plans, supporting the Fund Development and program staff with events, and co-manages all of the organizations’ social media platforms.

 Ms. Speight is a native of Wyndmoor, Pennsylvania, but currently resides in Philadelphia.
 She is a graduate of Springside School, obtained her B.A. in Communications from George Mason University and her M.S. in Public Communication from Drexel University.
-She is the Deputy Director of Public Relations for WIM Global, a Blogger for the Red Cross of Southeastern Pennsylvania and a member of the Junior League of Philadelphia.
+She is the Deputy Director of Public Relations for WIM Global, a Blogger for the Red Cross of Southeastern Pennsylvania, a member of the Marketing Advisory Committee for Project 440 and a member of the Junior League of Philadelphia.